Gazpacho and Summertime Chilled Soups

 - ½ red onion, finely chopped

-- In a blender, combine the chopped cucumber with the yogurt, lemon juice, shallot, garlic, dill, parsley, tarragon and the ¼ cup of olive oil.
+- In a blender, combine the chopped cucumber with the yogurt, lemon juice, shallot, garlic, dill, parsley, tarragon and ¼ cup of olive oil.
 Blend until smooth.
 Season with salt and white pepper, cover and refrigerate for at least 8 hours or overnight.

 - Season the soup again just before serving.
 Pour the soup into bowls.
 Garnish with the finely diced cucumber, red onion and a drizzle of olive oil and serve.

 - 4 cups fresh or frozen (not thawed) blueberries, plus more for garnish

 - 1 whole cinnamon stick